 - Cook the salmon, undisturbed, until the skin is crispy and browned, for about 4 minutes.
 Flip the salmon and lemon slices, lower the heat to medium, and continue cooking for 3 more minutes.

-- If your fillets are ½ inch thick or more, cook the edges for about 2 minutes per side.
-The salmon's internal temperature should reach 145ºF.
+- If your fillets are 1 inch thick, cook the edges for about 2 minutes per side.
+This helps ensure the salmon reaches an internal temperature of 145ºF.

 - Transfer the salmon fillets to a serving plate and drizzle them with the pan juices.
 Garnish the plate with lemon slices and chopped parsley, and serve.